m4ttsch/omscs-notes-notes/information-security/intrusion-detection.md

 ![](https://assets.omscs.io/759DCECB-7802-4BF0-ABFC-A160B7C81552.png)

 The attacker sends the out-of-order packets that both the IDS and the end host reassemble according to sequence numbers.
-In this scenario, the two `A`’s contain overlapping fragments; as a result, the IDS drops the second `A`, and so it only sees the stream `ATTCK`.
+In this scenario, the two `A`'s contain overlapping fragments; as a result, the IDS drops the second `A`, and so it only sees the stream `ATTCK`.
 On the other hand, the end host accepts both fragments, even though they overlap.
 Therefore, the end host sees the `ATTACK`.

 ## DOS Attacks on Network IDS
 Attackers can also use denial of service (DOS) attacks to disrupt the network intrusion detection process.
 Similar to DOSing a network server, an attacker can send a lot of traffic to an IDS to process, which results in the exhaustion of resources such as CPU, memory, and network bandwidth.